Alejandro Morera

 Alejandro Morera Soto (July 14, 1909 - March 26, 1995) was a Costa Rican professional footballer who played as a striker mostly for Alajuelense in the Costa Rican Primera División.
 He is considered one of the best and most talented players of all time in Costa Rica.

 "El fenómeno costarricense" ("The Costa Rican phenomenon"), as he was dubbed by the press in Catalonia, Spain, where he was part of FC Barcelona.
 He was known to most as "El Mago del balon" (The Ball Magician) he was of small stature but a powerful striker.
 His stint with Barcelona made Morera the first Costa Rican to play in La Liga.

 Club career

 In 1925 at the early age of 16, he made his debut with Alajuelense in the Costa Rican premier league Primera División in a match against Sociedad Gimnástica Española.
 Soon afterwards he became the star player and team's captain, showing a quality game and scoring many goals.
 These attributes opened doors beyond the country, initially in Cuba at Centro Gallego in 1927.
 He thereafter returned to Alajuelense and in 1928 helped the team obtain its first national championship, Morera scoring four goals in the last match against Herediano and becoming the top scorer with 26 goals.
-He shone as the team's outstanding player during Alajuelense's tours of Mexico (1931) and Perú (1932), where he received accolades for his playing ability.
+He led as the team's outstanding player during Alajuelense's tours of Mexico (1931) and Perú (1932), where he received accolades for his playing ability.